qmk/qmk_firmware/docs/faq_build.md

 If that doesn't work, then you may need to download and run Zadig.
 See [Bootloader Driver Installation with Zadig](driver_installation_zadig.md) for more detailed information.

 ## USB VID and PID
 You can use any ID you want with editing `config.h`.
+VIDs and PIDs are written in hexadecimal format with a `0x` prefix.
 Using an ID that is presumed to be unused should generally not be a problem, except for the possibility of a rare collision with another product.
 A unique PID/VID combination is not required, but it is recommended.
+The `0x3000` block is being actively assigned, and it's well assigned, so Choosing a PID further away from `0x4000` reduces the likleyhood of collisions.

 Most boards in QMK use `0xFEED` as the vendor ID.
 Using `0xFEED` is not required, and is specifically prohibited in VIA.
 If you use `0xFEED`, look through other keyboards to make sure you pick a unique Product ID.